Nitrogen fixation bacteria

-These little bugs may make for a rather dull subject at first sight, but it is actually vitally important for every serious gardener to appreciate, even if not totally understand.
-And, if you have any sort of science or biology background, you will find it fascinating; at least, I did.
+These little bugs may make for a rather dull subject at first sight but they are actually vitally important for every serious gardener to appreciate; even if not totally understand.
+And if you have any sort of science or biology background, you will find it fascinating; at least, I did.

 Low-nitrogen equates to minuscule vegetable yields.